-Employee benefits include termination, jubilee and other benefits.
+Employee benefits include retirement and jubilee benefits, and other benefits.
 Provisions for these benefits were calculated by the certified actuaries of Sava Re and Tilia.

-Provisions for termination benefits are calculated based on employees' personal data: date of birth, date of commencement of employment, anticipated retirement, salary, and in accordance with local legislations.
+Provisions for retirement benefits are calculated based on employees' personal data: date of birth, date of commencement of employment, anticipated retirement, salary, and in accordance with local legislations.
 In the case of benefits exceeding the non-taxable amounts, any taxes to be borne by the employer are also considered.